OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 Streaming custom functions enable you to output data to cells repeatedly over time, without requiring a user to explicitly request data refresh.

 Cancelable custom functions enable you to cancel the execution of a streaming custom function to reduce its bandwidth consumption, working memory, and CPU load.
-It is typically a best practice to make streaming functions also cancelable functions.
 Excel automatically cancels the execution of a function in the following situations:

 - When the user edits or deletes a cell that references the function.
 - When one of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered following the cancellation.